 4. Penalty APR – Annual interest rate you will pay when you fail to pay speculated amount within the given grace period.
 This is a direction you don’t want to go.
 It can be frustrating and discouraging when you find yourself in such a situation.
 To avoid being in such a situation, you are supposed to pay the whole amount before the deadline.

-How Do You Know a Good Apr for a Credit Card
+Good Apr for a Credit Card

 It is business as usual for your bank or card provider.
 Rarely will you find either of them telling you all you need to know before they assign you a card.
 Here is how you know this is a good APR for you.